captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-I cannot share your fate?
+And I cannot share your fate?

 ---

 ## ANTIGONE: